StrikingLoo/strikingloo.github.io/wiki/elo-score.md

 importance: 5
 ---

-A player's expected score is their probability of winning plus half their probability of drawing.
+In Elo ratings, a player's expected score is defined as their probability of winning plus half their probability of drawing.
 That is, if the payoff for winning were 1 and for drawing .5, the expected utility of playing.

 If players A and B have ratings R<sub>A</sub>, R<sub>B</sub>, the expected score of player A vs B is E<sub>A</sub> = 1/(1 + 10\^(R<sub>A</sub> - R<sub>B</sub>)/400).
 That 400 makes it so that a 200 points difference predicts a score of .75 for player A.